rackerlabs/rax_rails_tutorial/README.md

   end
 ```

 Try it.
-Your server should be deleted from your Rackspace account.
+Your server should be deleted from your Rackspace account, although it might take a few moments becuase Rackspace queues those requests.
+If a server still shows up after you've deleted it, wait a few minutes and check again.
+The list will be updated.

 Now we're finished with servers.
 One last task is to clean up the home page.
 We'll use our `servers#index` page as the homepage instead of the default rails page.
 Go ahead and delete `public/index.html` and `app/assets/images/rails.png`.
 Then add a route to `config/routes.rb`: